andrasq/node-docs/unique_ids.md

 3-byte binary server id.
 This, combined with a 4-byte timestamp, a 2-byte process id, and a 3-byte monotonic sequence number, forms the unique id.

-These ids are not cyptographically secure, the pattern is easily visible.
+These ids are not cryptographically secure, the pattern is easily visible.
 They are not suitable for use where guessability would not be acceptable.